MicroFish91/Digital-Director/README.md

 #### MindFusion Javascript Scheduler

-Events configured from main page display in the calendar properly; however, events scheduled specifically via calendar view and not events view show up only temporarily and will need further database code to permanently update.
+Events configured from the main page display in the calendar properly; however, events scheduled specifically via the calendar view and not the events view show up only temporarily and will need further database code to permanently update.
 This was considered a stretch goal due to time constraints, but core functionality works as intended.

 #### Account Access

 We set up the code to only show data associated with the logged-in user.
-We considered it a stretch goal to also add in student and/or group leader users which would be able to view different amounts of data based on the granted "privilege access level".
+We considered it a stretch goal to also add in student and/or group lead users which would be able to view different amounts of data based on the granted "privilege access level".

 ## Technologies & Frameworks